Hands-On Tutorial: Plugin Store¶

 Create Your Project¶

-With both datasets selected, choose Build from the Actions sidebar.
+Choose Build from the Actions sidebar.

 Inspect the Data¶

-The merchants_by_state dataset contains a list of unique merchant ids from Delaware state, the geographical coordinates (latitude and longitude) of the merchant location, and the merchant subsector description.
+The merchants_by_state dataset contains a list of unique merchant IDs from Delaware state, the geographical coordinates (latitude and longitude) of the merchant location, and the merchant subsector description.

 Our first task is to determine the US census tract ID for each merchant location using this dataset.
 To do this, we will use the Get US census block group from lat lon recipe in the Census USA plugin.